dguest/atlas-dl/_episodes/01-basic-repo.md

 be versioned.

 ~~~
-mkdir bootcamp-example
+mkdir dan-example
-cd bootcamp-example
+cd dan-example
 git init
 ~~~
 {: .source}

+Where you should replace `dan` with your name.
 You should see something like

 ~~~
 Initialized empty Git repository in ...